Lukhausen/Lepus/typst/supercharged-dhbw/chapters/arcprize/dataset.typ

 regurgitating infromation observed in its traing data.
 Its its Basic ability. a LLM, that has not yet passed the finetuning on question answerrt pairs has jsut learend the statistics of what words typically fiollow what other words in what context.

-  === Basic Example
+We can observer this behaviour in early version of the gpt series:

   #llm-interaction(
-    model: "GdPT-4o",
-    [An apple is 40 cen566665ts, a banana is 60 cents and a grapefruit is 80 cents.
-How much is a pear?], [The frddwadwauit prices are based on the number of vowels in their names.
-Each vowel adds 20 cents.
-A pear has 2 vowels, so it costs 40 cents.]
+    model: [gpt-3.5-turbo-instruct #footnote("This model is depricated and no longer available via the openai PLatfrom.
+Tis exmaple has been generated in July 2024")], [The DHBW is
+],
+    [ a dual university that combines academic studies with practical training in a company. [...]]
   )
 ]